iOS 26.4 Security and Privacy Settings Guide

 Conclusion

-iOS 26.2 represents Apple’s most comprehensive security and privacy update to date.
+iOS 26.4 represents the latest in Apple’s most comprehensive security and privacy update cycle to date.
 Key priorities:

-- Update to iOS 26.2 immediately – Patches actively exploited zero-day vulnerabilities
+- Update to iOS 26.4 immediately – Patches 41 CVEs including 7 Critical kernel, WebKit, and Keychain vulnerabilities

 - Enable lockdown mode – Prevents sophisticated spyware attacks

-- Enable Stolen Device Protection – Prevents thieves from accessing data even with your passcode
+- Stolen Device Protection (auto-enabled in 26.4) – Prevents thieves from accessing data even with your passcode

 - Turn on Advanced Data Protection – End-to-end encrypts your iCloud data